 They are jealous of you.
 Be it looks, appearance, possessions, your skills, talents etc… They are also resentful of your achievements and try to play it down.

 They are also suspicious about everything and expects you to prove or substantiate what you are saying.

 Devious and deceitful

 They can be misleading, use underhand tactics, lie a lot etc. to get away with anything.
 Or to get what they set out to do.

 They tend to be fickle.
 Change their word often they lack consistency.
 Cannot be trusted.
 They gossip and talk behind your back.
 They exhibit erratic behavior.
 Sometimes they are all lovey dovely and sometimes they are cold.

 Pessimistic and unempathetic

 They have a negative outlook of life and happenings around them.
-Toxic friends do not feel your challenge or pain.
+They do not feel your challenge or pain.
 They just are unhappy themselves.
 Always complaining, winning about things, dissatisfied and can be fussy at times.

 Opportunistic and cheap